saidaAfroj/Covid_app/README.md

 - [x] Make the API call for national data
 - [x] Users can get covid cases count
 - [x] made a simple UI where users can toggle between different time periods and cases
+- [X] made an option to see the number of negative , positive and death cases
+- [X] Added the option to see the number of cases month or weekwise

 ## Video Walkthrough